 Under Article XII-B of the Banking Law, the DFS licenses premium finance agencies and regulates the terms of the finance agreement.

-A private bank is a bank owned by an individual or a partnership.
-A private bank may engage generally in the full range of commercial and investment banking activities, except that it cannot take deposits.
+A Private Bank is a bank owned by an individual or a partnership.
+A Private Bank may engage in most commercial and investment banking activities.
+Accepting of deposits is subject to certain restrictions and limitations.

 The Department regulates the financial condition, corporate conduct and administration of the Insurance Law for the following types of property and casualty insurers: fire and marine, casualty and surety, title, financial guaranty and mortgage guaranty.
 The Department also regulates policy forms and rates for these types of insurance, and monitors and investigates insurers' market conduct practices.